nawarian/The-PHP-Website/source/_posts_en/7-quick-php-set-up-with-docker.blade.md

-Don't forget to share with your lazy friends whenever they start crying about a skeleton set up for PHP and let me know if you faced any trouble during this tutorial.
+Don't forget to share with your lazy friends whenever they start crying about a skeleton set up for PHP.

+And, of course, let me know if you faced any trouble during this tutorial.

 Cheers!